Back

 • It costs between $100,000 and $185,000 to develop an app similar to Uber, Instagram, or WhatsApp.

-• The stages of the app development process are: project analysis, UI/UX design, app development, QA testing and release.
+• The stages of the mobile app development process are: project analysis, UI/UX design, app development, QA testing and release.

 • To decrease your app development budget, think about creating a cross-platform MVP app.